johannawaern/GoatyNews/README.md

   ```

 - Navigate to your repo and create a Pull Request into the Technigo repo
-- Wait for the code review from your teachers, then deploy your project to Netlify
+- Wait for the code review from your teachers

 ## How to get help 🆘